statmike/statmike.github.io/_posts/2020-05-01-sas_fizzbuzz.md

     run;
 ```

 The log from the above code indicates the requested 10000 evaluations created a data set in `WORK.FIZZBUZZ`.
-This data set has 10000 rows, one for each integer evaluated, and 2 columns, one for `i` and one for `result.`  A glimpse of this output follows in the screenshot beneath the log.
+This data set has 10000 rows, one for each integer evaluated, and 2 columns, one for `i` and one for `result`.
+A glimpse of this output follows in the screenshot beneath the log.

 ```
 NOTE: The data set WORK.FIZZBUZZ has 10000 observations and 2 variables.